pytorch/tutorials/intermediate_source/torchrec_tutorial.rst

 Requirements:
 - python >= 3.7

-We highly recommend CUDA when using torchRec.
+We highly recommend CUDA when using TorchRec.
 If using CUDA:
 - cuda >= 11.0